Documentation Index

 Once inbound access has been allowed on a workload, the following syntax is used when calling the workload from another workload:Syntax

-PORTis optional, the first port listed in the target workloads container array will be used as the default port forhttprequests. - Internal communications work with
+PORTis omitted, the first port listed in the target workload’s container array is used as the default port forhttprequests. - Internal communication works with

-gRPC,HTTP,HTTP2, andTCP. - Requests are initiated using plain text communication.
-A sidecar service will initiate TLS on behalf of the workload.
+gRPC,HTTP,HTTP2, andTCP. - Requests are initiated using plaintext communication.
+A sidecar service initiates TLS on behalf of the workload.

-- Control Plane enforces Mutual-TLS for all internal workload-to-workload communications.
+- Control Plane enforces mutual TLS (mTLS) for all internal workload-to-workload communication.

 - Headers may optionally be used on the receiving workload to verify that the communication was encrypted.